MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 ✅ Enable remote help

 Remote Help is a cloud-based solution for secure help desk connections that use role-based access controls.
-With the connection, your support staff can remote connect to the user's device.
+With the connection, your support staff can remote connect to end user devices.

 For more information, go to: